jsjoeio/joeprevite.com/src/data/posts/2025-01-22-friendship-recession.md

 ## Be The Change

-Be the change.
-Text an old friend, schedule a drop-in, or pick up the phone and call a friend today.
+Pull out your phone right now and text or call an old friend.
+It'll literally take 30 seconds.

+Or even better, schedule a drop-in and visit someone you haven't seen in a while.

 Let’s bring connection back.
 Don't let the friendship recession win.

+[^1]: something that you use to attract like-minded friends e.g. could be a club or group or something where there's a shared interest.